 Can I get school credit for my project?

 Some universities may offer credit for projects with DEVELOP.
-Participants interested in receiving credit for the project will need to arrange this with their school to make sure the project meets any necessary requirements.
-Prior to the term beginning, participants interested in pursuing school credit can outline and communicate any requirements to their Center Lead for consideration.
+Participants interested in receiving credit for their project will need to make arrangements with their school to make sure the project meets any necessary requirements.
+Prior to the start of the term, participants interested in pursuing school credit can outline and communicate any school requirements to their Fellow for consideration.
 It is the student's responsibility to meet deadlines and ensure all paperwork is completed to fulfill the requirements.

 How much will I be paid?

 DEVELOP participants are employed as part-time temporary employees under Space Systems, LLC., through Science Systems and Applications, Inc. (SSAI).
 Participants are paid on an hourly basis.
-Rates are based on your current level of education, applicant classification, and locality.
-If selected for an interview, you may ask your interviewer for your specific hourly rate, otherwise you can email the National Program Office at NASA-DL-DEVELOP@mail.nasa.gov stating your current education level, applicant classification, and location(s) to which you would apply for rate information.
+Rates are based on current level of education, applicant classification, and locality.
+For inquiries regarding hourly pay rates, please email the National Program Office at NASA-DL-DEVELOP@mail.nasa.gov stating your current education level, applicant classification, and location(s) to which you would apply for rate information.
 If applying for virtual opportunities, please include the city and state you would telework from.

 Does DEVELOP provide housing or cover living expenses?

-Participants selected for an in-person opportunity are responsible for their own housing, living expenses, and transportation to and from the DEVELOP office.
-All DEVELOP positions are paid, which if selected, can help cover costs incurred.
+Participants selected for an in-person opportunity are responsible for their own housing, living expenses, and transportation to and from their DEVELOP office.
+All DEVELOP positions are paid by locality, which if selected, can help cover costs incurred.